ty-elastic/intheirownwords/README.md

         3. Split if greater than ELSER token limit
 2. Convert slides (if present) to keywords
     1. Extract video frames from file
-    2. Compare frames looking for unique frames
+    2. Determine unique frames through image similarity comparison
     3. Apply Optical Character Recognition (OCR) to unique frames
     4. Keep only unique, high-confidence frame text
-3. Align and merge extracted frame text with "thoughts" (from step 4) to create clauses
+3. Align and merge extracted frame text with "thoughts" (from step 1.4) to create clauses
 4. Store clauses in Elasticsearch
+    1. Apply ELSER encoding to clause text

 ## Search

+Search functions are driven by a small external compute instance running Streamlit.
+Search operations are conducted on Elasticsearch.

 1. Extract keywords from query
 2. Submit query (ELSER against clause text) and keywords (BM25 against clause text and associated frame text) to Elasticsearch for a hybrid query (this is used to obtain a minimum score; if it is below a threshold, return no results)